cysouw/diathesis/text/c09_adverbials.md

 ### [ N | N ] Reflexive intransitive resultative (*Reflexiv Resultativ*) {#sec:adverbial-intransitive-resultative}

 There is a special construction that apparently only exists for some intransitive verbs, like *schlafen* 'to sleep' [@next a].
-The verb is combined with a reflexive pronoun and a resultative adjective.
-The meaning of this construction approximately amounts to 'by performing the verb, the adverbial characteristic is achieved' [@next b].
+The verb is combined with a reflexive pronoun and a resultative adjectival preverbial.
+The meaning of this construction approximately amounts to 'by performing the verb, the adjectival characteristic is achieved' [@next b].
 There is no role-remapping in this alternation, so this is no diathesis.
 The alternation is clearly related to the reflexive manner-of-movement diathesis [@next c], see [@sec:reflexive-manner-of-movement].
-Instead of a locational phrase (*nach New York*), the current construction uses a resultative adjective (*gesund*).
+Instead of a locational phrase (*nach New York*), the current construction uses a resultative (*gesund*).

 ::: ex
 - Ich schlafe.